lgallo95/web-sprint-challenge-advanced-react/README.md

 ```

 ## Submission format
-* [ ] Submit via Codegrade by committing and pushing any new changes to **your main branch.**
+* [x] Submit via Codegrade by committing and pushing any new changes to **your main branch.**
-* [ ] Check Codegrade before the deadline to compare its results against your local tests.
+* [x] Check Codegrade before the deadline to compare its results against your local tests.
-* [ ] Check Codegrade on the days following the Sprint Challenge for reviewer feedback.
+* [x] Check Codegrade on the days following the Sprint Challenge for reviewer feedback.
 For more information on how to access and read your feedback, check [here](https://www.notion.so/lambdaschool/How-to-View-Feedback-in-CodeGrade-c5147cee220c4044a25de28bcb6bb54a)
-* [ ] New commits will be evaluated by Codegrade if pushed before the sprint challenge deadline.
+* [x] New commits will be evaluated by Codegrade if pushed before the sprint challenge deadline.

 ## Interview Questions

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers below.

 1. What are the main differences between a stateful and a functional component?

-asd
+Stateful component is a component that holds some state.
+Functional component is a function that takes props and returns JSX.

 2. When does a componentWillMount function be called?
 What about a componentWillUpdate?

+componentWillMount is called before the render method is executed. componentWillUpdate is called right before the component renders and right after shouldComponentUpdate

 3. Define stateful logic.

+Stateful logic is logic that is built into a component.
+For example, it can be a function that handles a click event, a function that sets a toggle state, or a function that formats data before it gets displayed.
+Usually, this kind of logic deals with state in the component.
+Thus the moniker "stateful logic."

 4. What are the three step of creating a successful test?
 What is done in each phase?

+Arrange: we set ourselves up for success.
+Act: Test what me made
+Assert: confirm it works